-This Circular provides all ADOMS' clients and relevant stakeholders with information in respect of the U.S. Coast Guard Foreign Vessel Inspection and Compliance Policy and to implement relevant procedures and measures to be more prepared.

-The aim is to increase the performance of all clients, stakeholders, their vessels, and this administration, to prevent undue delays and detention.
+This Circular provides information in respect of the U.S. Coast Guard Foreign Vessel Inspection and Compliance Policy to implement relevant measures to be more prepared.
+The aim is to increase the performance of all clients, stakeholders, their vessels, and this Administration, to prevent undue delays and detention.